Castlemark/GMTK_Jam_2018/README.md

 This game was created in 48 hours during the Game Maker's Toolkit's Game Jam 2018 event hosted by _Mark Brown_.
 The competition's theme was _"GENRE, but you can't MECHANIC"_.

-_Grand Snal Prix_ is a local 1v1 racing game **without speed**.
+_Grand Snail Prix_ is a local 1v1 racing game **without speed**.
 Whithout this annoying mechanic, players will have more time to think which strategy should they follow to win the race and avoid obstacles.

 ### Controls